IQ404/study-notes/README.md

   ❓ How does the GPU adress the situation at edge of the rasterized region where there is not enough pixels to form block?

-  ❓ What a miserable question but... what if we are rendering onto a $1 \times n$ or $n \times 1$ window?

   ❓ Can a block consist of fragments of different primitives (e.g., a block covering the edge connecting two triangles)?

   For example, `normalize(cross(dFdx(world_pos), dFdy(world_pos)))` can give the world normal. ❓ Wouldn't this result in artifacts on edges or on lumpy objects that are small in screen space?